 The cost varies considerably from one program and location to the next.
 It also depends on the each student’s individual financial aid package.
 In short, this question is best answered during one-on-one advising with the student.

 One of the primary functions of the Office of Study Abroad is to provide advising and guidance to students planning to study abroad.
-Many study abroad programs advertise and may seem wonderful from a website, but not all programs are sufficient for transfer credit to Southwestern nor are they necessarily safe or well-run.
+Many study abroad programs advertise and may seem wonderful from a website, but not all programs are approved for transfer credit to Southwestern nor are they necessarily safe or well-run.
 For this reason, students are required to study with programs that have been approved by the Office of Study Abroad.
 We work with students to help them choose programs which are appropriate for the major, rewarding personally and intellectually, and rich with opportunities for cultural learning.

-All approved study abroad programs are eligible for credit transfer.
-In order for credit to transfer toward the major, minor, or general education requirements, students will need to complete the transfer credit form.
+All SU approved study abroad programs are eligible for credit transfer.
+In order for credit to transfer toward the major, minor, or general education requirements, students will need to complete the transfer credit form prior to studying abroad.
 During pre-departure orientation sessions, your student will receive information regarding completion of the transfer credit form, as well as regulations and limitations on credit transfer.

-Students should only choose programs that are approved by the Office of Study Abroad.
+Students may only choose programs that are approved by the Office of Study Abroad.
 During individual advising sessions, students will be given a selection of programs with a number of factors in mind including the major, personal interests, cost, and the program that will most effectively advance the student toward graduation.

 A carefully selected program can add depth to a student’s major by offering courses that are different, but complementary to those at Southwestern.
 Students gain new perspectives on their major field of study and develop interests they never knew they had.
 Study abroad can indeed be life changing, or better said; students can indeed change their lives by studying abroad.